-Disability touches the lives of many Queenslanders, with close to one in five Queenslanders living with a disability.
-An estimated 236,200 Queenslanders of all ages have a profound or severe disability.
-People with a profound or severe disability require assistance in everyday activities, such as self-care, mobility and communication.
-Providing people with a disability with the support to participate in all domains of life is critical.
+Close to one-in-five Queenslanders live with a disability.
+An estimated 236,200 Queenslanders have a profound or severe disability.
+Such people require assistance in everyday activities, such as self-care, mobility, and communication.
+Providing people with a disability with the support they need to participate in all domains of life is critical.

-The National Disability Insurance Scheme (NDIS) started in Queensland from 1 July 2016 and is now fully implemented across the state.
-The NDIS has transformed the way people with disability access disability care and supports, and revolutionised the way disability supports are funded and delivered.
+The National Disability Insurance Scheme (NDIS) began in Queensland from 1 July 2016 and is now fully implemented across the state.
+The NDIS has transformed the way people with disabilities access disability care and supports, along with the way disability supports are funded and delivered.

 National Disability Insurance Scheme

-People with disability, their families and carers can learn more about the NDIS.
-You can:
+For people with a disability, families, and carers, you can learn more about the NDIS by:

-Contact the QDN for help if you are experiencing additional challenges engaging with the NDIS.
+Contacting the QDN for help if you are experiencing additional challenges when engaging with the NDIS.

 - Deaf Services Queensland – NDIS information and interpreting